datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 The code snippet above uses a bash :term:`environment variable` (``$JOBID``, as indicated by the all-upper-case variable name with a leading ``$``).
 It will be defined in the job submission -- this is shown and explained in detail in the respective paragraph below.

-Next, its time for the :dlcmd:`containers-run` command.
+Next, it's time for the :dlcmd:`containers-run` command.
 The invocation will depend on the container and dataset configuration (both of which are demonstrated in the real-life example in the next section), and below, we pretend that the container invocation only needs an input file and an output file.
 These input file is specified via a bash variables (``$inputfile``) that will be defined in the script and provided at the time of job submission via command line argument from the job scheduler, and the output file name is based on the input file name.